 Most of us are familiar with discs that are located within the spine.
 The cervical (neck) or thoracic (upper back) discs are rubbery supportive structures that are shaped like a slice of sausage.
 With age, trauma, or even minor falls, these discs can become degenerated, and thereby become an important source of pain in the neck.
 Sometimes the pain can also radiate to the shoulder, upper back, and down the arm.
 An even more common reason for neck and upper back pain is degeneration or trauma to the joints in the spine.
 Whiplash injuries from car wrecks, and even much more minor trauma can disrupt these so-called facet joints in the spine, and cause very similar symptoms to those produced by disc disease.

 Armed with new treatment options, compassion, and thorough medical detective work, we are fortunate to live during a time in which we no longer have to live with our pain.
-If you or a loved one suffers from chronic pain, call our friendly staff today to schedule an appointment so that we can help you.
+If you or a loved one suffers from chronic pain, contact us today to find a Midsouth Pain Treatment Center branch near you in Tennessee or Mississippi and schedule an appointment so that we can help you.

 –Michael E. Steuer, MD, Mid-South Pain Treatment Center, located in Southaven, Germantown and Oxford